 As I was continuing with my experiments I found some contact paper that was mostly skin colored with a few pattern.
 Now how to put it together was a different story.
 So I decided they would look lovely on a CD.

-Download the free pattern as PDF and print at 100%.
+Right click on the image and save the pattern and print at 100%.

 (Angels originally created in 1998 by Marlies Cohen)